OpenMDAO/OpenMDAO-Framework/docs/dev-guide/linux.rst

 ----------------------------------

 First, make sure all your changes are committed and that your your branch builds and passes all tests.
 Go to the branch you want to push.
-(At GRC, that would be ``Openmdao/dev/<your_working_directory/<branch_name``.)
+(At GRC, that would be ``Openmdao/dev/<your_working_directory/<branch_name>``.)
 Type:

 ::

   cd /OpenMDAO/dev/<your_working_directory>/<branch_name>    (Takes you to the branch to be merged.) bzr status                     (Checks for uncommitted changes.
-You cannot merge if there are any.) bzr commit -m "<commit_message>"     (Needed only if you have uncommitted changes.)
+You cannot merge if there are any.) deactivate                     (Deactivates your old virtual environment if it's active) rm -rf devenv                  (Removes your old virtual environment) python2.6 go-openmdao-dev.py   (Builds your new virtual environment in the devenv directory) cd devenv                      (Goes to your new virtual environment.) source bin/activate            (Activates your new virtual environment) openmdao_test --all            (Runs the test suite.
+Tests should pass on your branch.) bzr commit -m "<commit_message>"     (Needed only if you have uncommitted changes.)
-  cd buildout			       (Takes you to the "buildout" directory.) bin/buildout 		               (Builds your branch.
-You should be able to build without errors or warnings.) bin/test --all	               (Runs the test suite.
-Tests should pass on your branch.)

-Next, you must merge from the openmdao trunk to the branch you want to push.
+Your branch is now ready for merge.
+If you have commit priveleges to the openmdao trunk on launchpad, then you must follow the instructions in the following section.
+If not, you can simply push your branch up to launchpad as follows:

+Next, you must branch from the openmdao trunk, then merge your current branch to your copy of the trunk.
+This is necessary because if you merge the other direction and then push to launchpad, it will mess up the log for the trunk, making it harder to find information about recent merges.
 If you have any conflicts, you must resolve them before you can continue.
 (See :ref:`if you have a conflict <if-you-have-a-conflict>`.)

 ::

-  bzr merge lp:openmdao	               (Merges openmdao trunk to your branch.)
-  cd buildout			       (Takes you to the "buildout" directory.) repo.py fix			       (Runs the cleanup script on your branch.
-Run this after merging or branching from Launchpad.) python2.6 isolated_bootstrap.py  (Runs the script required before you build the first time after merging.) bin/buildout    		       (Builds on the branch after the merge.) bin/test --all		       (Confirms that all tests pass.)
+  cd /OpenMDAO/dev/<your_working_directory>   (Takes you to your top level development directory.) bzr branch lp:openmdao                      (Gets a copy of the openmdao trunk.) cd openmdao                                 (Takes you to the trunk copy) bzr merge ../<your merging branch>          (Merges your branch to the trunk copy) python2.6 g-openmdao-dev.py                 (Build virtual environment for trunk copy) cd devenv                                   (Takes you to the virtual environment on the trunk copy.) source bin/activate                         (Activates trunk copy's virtual environment) test_openmdao --all                         (Confirms that all tests pass.) bzr commit -m <comment>                     (Commits your merge changes to trunk copy (assuming tests pass)

 If you can build successfully and pass the tests after the merge, you may push your branch to openmdao.
 You must be logged into Launchpad to push a branch.

 **- If you have commit privileges** (you are a member of the *OpenMDAO Devs* group), type:

 ::

-  cd ../                               (Takes you to the top of your branch.) bzr push lp:openmdao                 (Pushes your changes to openmdao trunk.)
+  bzr push lp:openmdao                 (Pushes your merged trunk copy to openmdao trunk.)

 Your branch becomes the latest revision of openmdao on Launchpad.